-As of January 30, 2010, we had approximately 2,100 full-time and approximately 2,500 part-time employees.
-Of these employees, approximately 4,000 are employed in our stores and the remainder are employed in our distribution centers and corporate office.
+As of January 29, 2011, we had approximately 2,300 full-time and approximately 2,700 part-time employees.
+Of these employees, approximately 4,400 are employed in our stores and the remainder are employed in our distribution centers and corporate office.
 We are not a party to any collective bargaining agreements, and none of our employees is represented by a labor union.
-We believe our relations with our employees are good.
+We believe we have a good relationship with our employees.